pfackeldey/evermore/docs/building_blocks.md

     The mathematical description can be found [here](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/what_combine_does/model_and_likelihood/#normalization-effects).

-Custom effects can be either implemented by inheriting from `evm.effect.AbstractEffect` or - more conveniently - be defined with `evm.effect.Lambda`.
+Custom effects can be either implemented by inheriting from `evm.effect.BaseEffect` or - more conveniently - be defined with `evm.effect.Lambda`.
 Exemplary, a custom effect that varies a 3-bin histogram by a constant absolute {math}`1\sigma` uncertainty of `[1.0, 1.5, 2.0]` and returns an additive (`normalize_by="offset"`) variation:

 ```{code-block} python